acli/artist-tools/README.md

 So we can examine the page and look for these marked-up text snippets.
 There are only two problems:

-The first is the dates are all in English.
+First, the dates are all in English.
-You have to parse the English to figure out what the actual date and time is, so obviously sometimes you’re not sure, and most of the time you have no idea what time zone is implied.
+You have to parse the English to figure out the actual date and time, so sometimes you’re not sure, and most of the time you don’t know the time zone.

-The second is *sometimes* there are deadlines that are *not* marked with the `text-deadline` class.
+Second, *sometimes* some deadlines are *not* marked with the `text-deadline` class.
-This just looks like whoever entered the posting forgot their own house style.
-In this case there’s nothing we can do.
+Maybe someone forgot to use house style, but there’s nothing we can do.

 What is treated as a call?
 =========================

 Akimbo has an option to list only art calls.
-In theory we can poll this list and we’ll get 100% of the art calls and 100% of what we get will be art calls.
+In theory we can poll this list and we’ll get all art calls and all of what we get will be art calls.
-Unfortunately, in reality some calls are listed under other “types” such as learning experiences (this is often true for residencies) or just generic events (I’ve seen some that are government CFP’s for high-budget public art projects).
+In reality some calls are listed under, say, learning experiences (which is often the case for residencies) or generic events (for example, some government CFP’s for high-budget public art projects).
-As a result the script just polls the RSS feed, which contains all types of events.
+So the script just polls the main page, which contains all types of events.

-To reduce the amount of noise, all listings without a deadline are assumed to be non-calls and removed from the display unless you specify the `-A` (or `--almost-all`) option..
+To reduce the amount of noise, the script assumes all listings without a deadline to be non-calls these are removed from the display unless you specify the `-A` (or `--almost-all`) option..

 Obviously, even with the filtering there will be some non-calls in the list.
 Most of these will be things like job postings